 From the vantage point of the public, whose health and welfare is to be protected from noise effects, the source, as far as aircraft noise is concerned, is the total noise environment emanating from operations at the airport.
 The exposure to noise experienced by an individual is made up of the total cumulative effect of many noise events, from many individual noise sources throughout the day and night.
 Protection of the public health and welfare with respect to noise requires that the result of all significant noise sources be included in the exposure limitation efforts.
-Where a significant portion of time is spent within an airport noise impact zone (as is the case for residential and school activities), the cumulative contribution of the aircraft noise
+Where human activities associated with a given land use are noise-sensitive (as is the case for residential and school activities), and where these uses exist within airport noise impact zones, the cumulative contribution of the aircraft noise